 Why should I use GoHenry for rewarding my kids for doing chores?

-Some parents choose to give pocket money for doing chores.
-GoHenry makes rewarding their children easier and more interactive.
+Some parents choose to give pocket money for doing chores. a pocket money app like GoHenry makes rewarding their children easier and more interactive.